iluvjava/Maths/Notebook 2.0/AMATH 515/Conjugate Gradient.md

 Must read the Steepest Descend for Matrix Vector first before reading this many of the quantities are defined there and we continued using it.

-It's been show previously that just taking the best step at each iterations
+It's been show previously that just taking the best step at each iterations doesn't make the algorithm converges with a maximal number of steps.

-We continue the sage from steepest gradient descend.
+We continue the saga from steepest gradient descend.
 And the method we introduced here is just an improvement of the steepest gradient descend for solving symmetric matrices.

 In Steepest descend we shown that it's slow when $\mu = \kappa$, to mitigate we think of the idea of $A$ orthogonal direction $d$, and by $A$ orthogonal we mean that: $d^TAd =0$.

+**Major Inspiration**:
+> If the steepest direction is one of the eigen-vector, then the algorithm will converge at exactly one iteration.
+So...
+What if we always walk in directions that are orthogonal in term of projection onto the eigen vectors?

 **Consider:**